google/docsy/userguide/content/en/docs/Updating/Updating-submodules.md

 ---
-title: "Update of Docsy theme if used traditionally (no hugo module)"
+title: "Update Docsy without Hugo Modules
-linkTitle: "Update of Docsy (no module)"
+linkTitle: "Update Docsy without Hugo Modules"
 weight: 2
 description: >
-  Updating Docsy theme to latest version (for traditional installations **not** using hugo as module).
+  Update the Docsy theme to the latest version using submodules or `git pull`
 ---

+If you aren't using Hugo Modules, depending on how you chose to install Docsy on your existing site, use one of the following two procedures to update your theme.

 {{% alert title="Tip" %}}
-If you intend to update your site, you might consider [converting your site to hugo modules](http://localhost:1313/docs/updating/convert-site-to-module/).
-After conversion, the update of your site is as simple as never before.
+If you intend to update your site, consider [converting your site to Hugo Modules](/docs/updating/convert-site-to-module/).
+After conversion, it's even simpler to update Docsy!
 {{% /alert %}}

-Depending on how you chose to install Docsy on your existing traditional site, use one of the following two routes to update your theme:

-## Route 1: Update your Docsy submodule
+## Update your Docsy submodule

-If you are using the Docsy theme as a submodule in your project (for example, if you've copied our example site), that's how you update the submodule:
+If you are using the [Docsy theme as a submodule](/docs/theme-installation/other-options/#other-option-1-use-the-theme-as-a-submodule) in your project, here's how you update the submodule:

 1. Navigate to the root of your local project, then run: